The Wayƒarers Journal ©

 There are a few other free campsites that do qualify for a rating higher than TWO and these campsites are listed in the appropriate sections of the Index by Rating and/or Index by State pages included in the Campsites Menu.
 As a general rule, the rating of ONE has not, nor will be used in this CRS because of the immense number of these site throughout North America, with the majority of these campsites having numerous negative amenities and/or features such as (1) high entrance fees, permits, and additions access fees including pay showers, high firewood cost and etc; and/or (2) few if any positive amenities.

-For individual page updated information for each and every page on this website, please find the Page Last Updated feature at the bottom of each website page.
+For page update information for each and every page on this website, please find the Page Last Updated feature at the bottom of each website page.

 The Campsite Rating System Go Down Go Up